alarm-redist/fifty-states/analyses/CT_cd_2000/doc_CT_cd_2000.md

 1. preserve county and municipality boundaries as much as possible

-Additionally, the 1982 Connecticut Supreme Court's holding in [JOHN J. LOGAN V. WILLIAM A. O’NEILL & JOHNSON V. O’NEILL](https://www.cga.ct.gov/red2011/documents/CASESUM/2011CASESUM-20110426_OLR%20Report%20Court%20Challenges%20to%20Connecticut%20Redistricting%20Plans.pdf) states that challengers must demonstrate that town lines were cut for reasons other than
+Additionally, the 1982 Connecticut Supreme Court's holding in [JOHN J. LOGAN V. WILLIAM A. O’NEILL & JOHNSON V. O’NEILL](https://www.cga.ct.gov/red2011/documents/CASESUM/2011CASESUM-20110426_OLR%20Report%20Court%20Challenges%20to%20Connecticut%20Redistricting%20Plans.pdf) states that challengers must demonstrate that town lines were cut for reasons other than:

 1. to meet the federal equal population requirement
 1. the plan was not the best judgment in harmonizing conflicting constitutional requirements